-In the context of the conditional exemption from informing the person concerned in advance under the terms of article 9, §2 of the law of 8 December 1992 concerning the protection of privacy with regard to the processing of personal data, the Sector Committee for social security (hereafter SCSSH) asked the KCE to inform the general public via publication on its website.
+In the context of the conditional exemption from informing the person concerned in advance (art 9, §2, law of 8 December 1992 related to the protection of privacy with regard to the processing of personal data) the Sectoral Committee for social security (hereafter SCSSH) asked KCE to inform the general public via publication on its website.
 This is the purpose of this document.

 Other data are obtained from the following sources:

-Since May 2008, the KCE has also had access to data governed by the Permanent sampling law.
-This is a anonymous, representative sample of the Belgian population, composed of data available at the sickness funds within the framework of compulsory healthcare insurance.
-In order to prevent any direct identification of the patient, the social security identification number (NISS) undergoes double encryption in the sample. (see http://www.riziv.fgov.be/information/fr/sampling/index.htm)
+Since May 2008, KCE also has had access to data governed by the Permanent sampling law.
+This is an anonymous, representative sample of the Belgian population, composed of data available at the sickness funds within the framework of compulsory healthcare insurance.
+In order to prevent any direct identification of patients, the social security identification number (NISS) undergoes double encryption in the sample. (see http://www.nic-ima.be/Permanente-steekproef-EPS)

 The SCSSH takes all necessary measures to protect the privacy of citizens.
-SCSSH decisions are published and can be consulted at: http://www.privacycommission.be/fr/decisions/social_security/ or at http://www.ksz.fgov.be/fr/bcss/page/content/websites/belgium/security/security_06.html.
+SCSSH decisions are published and can be consulted at NL: https://www.privacycommission.be/nl/beslissingen, or FR: https://www.privacycommission.be/fr/decisions.